mienaikoe/ziyu/Chapters/1-2-Chapter2.md

 "They're doing just fine, okay?
 Kipnu is having a great start at the clinic, and Melna is representing this village to the council.
 Is that what you're looking for?"

-She sughed, went quiet, and resumed her work while I stared at her indignantly.
+She sighed, went quiet, and resumed her work while I stared at her indignantly.

 "A jealous maman never rests," she said out of nowhere.